 If your spouse, civil partner or another family member has little or no income, it can be beneficial for your company to employ them as a way of extracting profits.
-They could receive a salary of between £6,396 and £12,570 a year at little or no tax cost, with your company benefiting from tax relief at up to 26.5% on the amounts paid.
+They could receive a salary of between £6,500 and £12,570 a year at little or no tax cost, with your company benefiting from tax relief at up to 26.5% on the amounts paid.
+Although employer NICs will be due (for example, employer NICs will be £1,050 on a salary of £12,000), they might be covered by the employment allowance.

-The £5,000 NICs employment allowance cannot be claimed where a director is the sole employee of a company.
-Employing a spouse, civil partner or another family member on a salary of at least £9,100 will mean the employment allowance becomes available, and this can then reduce employer NICs payable; for both the employee and the director.
+The £10,500 NICs employment allowance cannot be claimed where a director is the sole employee of a company.
+Employing a spouse, civil partner or another family member on a salary of at least £5,000 will mean the employment allowance becomes available, and this will then reduce the employer NICs payable; for both the employee and the director.

-With many companies now facing a marginal corporation tax rate of 25% or 26.5%, it might be worthwhile employing a spouse, civil partner or another family member even if they are a basic rate taxpayer, especially if it means the £5,000 employment allowance will reduce the employer NICs otherwise payable on the director's remuneration.
+With many companies now facing a marginal corporation tax rate of 25% or 26.5%, it might be worthwhile employing a spouse, civil partner or another family member even if they are a basic rate taxpayer, especially if it means the £10,500 employment allowance will reduce the employer NICs otherwise payable on the director's remuneration.
+If the employment allowance is available, you will be able to take a fairly substantial amount of director's remuneration before employer NICs becomes an issue.